Georgia–Germany relations: Soviet period

 By the 1940s, Germans lived in over 20 towns in Georgia and numbered at more than 24,000.

 As a result of anti-German policies of the Soviet government during World War II, from October 1941 to April 1942 most of Georgia's Germans, in total 19,186 people, were deported from the republic by the Soviet authorities.

+Recent history

+Ahead of the 2025 local elections, the Georgian Ministry of Foreign Affairs summoned the German ambassador, suggesting he was part of attempts to promote a "radical agenda" in the country.

 Migration

 By conservative estimates, ethnic Georgians in Germany number between 4,500 and 5,000.

 St. King Vakhtang Gorgasali Georgian Orthodox Church serves the Georgian community of Munich and St. Anthim the Iberian Georgian Orthodox Church serves Düsseldorf.